 Today was the final day of the Microsoft Dynamics GP Technical Airlift in Fargo.
 So much information was presented today that I don't even know where to start!

-The sessions today were all general sessions, no breakouts.
+The sessions today were all general sessions, with no breakouts.
 First was a Town Hall Q&A session with several of the key staff from Microsoft answering various questions.
 Second was a session on Perpetual Pricing by Pam Misialek.
-Last was the “WOW” session that all week (& leading up to this conference) was promised to be content too valuable to leave early.
+Last, was the "WOW" session that all week (& leading up to this conference) was promised to be content too valuable to leave early.

 As I started to write this blog, I realized it is too long for one article so I'm splitting this into two parts.

 So many questions, so little written down would summarize this session for me.
 I had to go back through my Twitter feed and the #GPAirlift13 hashtag to review what happened!